edolinares/react/README.md

-# Getting Started with Create React App
+# Be welcome to this React project
+# Trekking ecomerce site

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+ - CRA
+ - ReactJS
+ - Boostrap
+ - Firebase

 In the project directory, you can run:

 ### `npm start`